Bira/octopus-carnival/_posts/2023-07-26-neverwinter-netherese-encounters.md

 based on those, weaker but easier to make.

 That's all the lore we get for this monsters.
-Since I don't know anything about tomb trappers I'm forced to speculate based on their stat.
+Since I don't know anything about tomb trappers I'm forced to speculate based on their stats.
 I'm thinking they're huge eyeless humanoid statues, and quite a bit smarter than your typical mindless construct.